microsoft/CameraTraps/README.md

 >[!TIP]
 >If you have any questions regarding MegaDetector and Pytorch-Wildlife, please [email us](zhongqimiao@microsoft.com) or join us in our discord channel: [![](https://img.shields.io/badge/any_text-Join_us!-blue?logo=discord&label=PytorchWildife)](https://discord.gg/TeEVxzaYtm)

-## 👋 Welcome to Pytorch-Wildlife Version 1.0
+## 👋 Welcome to Pytorch-Wildlife

 **PyTorch-Wildlife** is a platform to create, modify, and share powerful AI conservation models.
 These models can be used for a variety of applications, including camera trap images, overhead images, underwater images, or bioacoustics.
 Your engagement with our work is greatly appreciated, and we eagerly await any feedback you may have.

-The **Pytorch-Wildlife** library allows users to directly load the `MegaDetector v5` model weights for animal detection.
+The **Pytorch-Wildlife** library allows users to directly load the `MegaDetector` model weights for animal detection.
 We've fully refactored our codebase, prioritizing ease of use in model deployment and expansion.
-In addition to `MegaDetector v5`, **Pytorch-Wildlife** also accommodates a range of classification weights, such as those derived from the Amazon Rainforest dataset and the Opossum classification dataset.
+In addition to `MegaDetector`, **Pytorch-Wildlife** also accommodates a range of classification weights, such as those derived from the Amazon Rainforest dataset and the Opossum classification dataset.
 Explore the codebase and functionalities of **Pytorch-Wildlife** through our interactive [HuggingFace web app](https://huggingface.co/spaces/AndresHdzC/pytorch-wildlife) or local [demos and notebooks](https://github.com/microsoft/CameraTraps/tree/main/demo), designed to showcase the practical applications of our enhancements at [PyTorchWildlife](https://github.com/microsoft/CameraTraps/blob/main/INSTALLATION.md).
 You can find more information in our [documentation](https://cameratraps.readthedocs.io/en/latest/).

 👇 Here is a brief example on how to perform detection and classification on a single image using `PyTorch-wildlife`
 ```python